Prakrit: Literature

 Literary Prakrit was among the main languages of the classical Indian culture.
 Dandin's Kavya-darsha (c.
 700) mentions four kinds of literary languages: Sanskrit, Prakrit, Apabhramsha, and mixed.
 Bhoja's Sarasvati-Kanthabharana (11th century) lists Prakrit among the few languages suitable for composition of literature.
 Mirza Khan's Tuhfat al-hind (1676) names Prakrit among the three kinds of literary languages native to India, the other two being Sanskrit and the vernacular languages.
 It describes Prakrit as a mixture of Sanskrit and vernacular languages, and adds that Prakrit was "mostly employed in the praise of kings, ministers, and chiefs".

 During a large period of the first millennium, literary Prakrit was the preferred language for the fictional romance in India.
 Its use as a language of systematic knowledge was limited, because of Sanskrit's dominance in this area, but nevertheless, Prakrit texts exist on topics such as grammar, lexicography, metrics, alchemy, medicine, divination, and gemology.
 In addition, the Jains used Prakrit for religious literature, including commentaries on the Jain canonical literature, stories about Jain figures, moral stories, hymns and expositions of Jain doctrine.
 Prakrit is also the language of some Shaiva tantras and Vaishnava hymns.

 Besides being the primary language of several texts, Prakrit also features as the language of low-class men and most women in the Sanskrit stage plays.
 American scholar Andrew Ollett traces the origin of the Sanskrit Kavya to Prakrit poems.
+Within the Indian subcontinent, Prakrit literature was studied and produced from Kashmir to Tamil Nadu and from Sindh to Bengal.
+Outside of the Indian subcontinent, Prakrit literature was known in Java and Cambodia, possibly being studied there as well.

 Some of the texts that identify their language as Prakrit include: